 There are lots of free and paid password managers available so do your research and find the one that best serves your needs.

-- LastPass (free and paid version available)
+- LastPass (free & paid versions available)

-- DashLane (free and paid version available)
+- DashLane (free & paid versions available)

 - 1Password (free and paid version available)